Back

 Get plenty of practice on answering theory questions ahead of your test, as it’ll allow you to approach challenging topics with confidence.
 Case studies where you are driving in a city could also emerge in the hazard perception part of the test, and it’s recommended you take a little time to grow accustomed to the format of watching a video and responding immediately to the dangers developing ahead.

-Take a free mock DVLA theory test
+Take a free mock theory test

 Start now